|

 The Tanglewood Desk

-The magnificent slab that forms the top of this desk
+The magnificent slab that forms the top of this desk has a significant crack but

-has a significant crack but it would not break, even when subjected to extreme stress.
-Inspired by the board, Kurt invested
+it would not break, even when subjected to extreme stress.
+Inspired by the

-the massive desk top.
+to support the massive desk top.

 |